Healthdirect Free Australian health advice you can count on.

 How are granulomas diagnosed?

-Your doctor or specialist will take a medical history and examine you if they suspect you might have granulomas.
+Your doctor or specialist will take a medical history and examine you if they suspect you have granulomas.
 They may ask for tests such as a blood test, x-rays or CT scans, genetic tests or a needle biopsy.

 How are granulomas treated?

-For example, people with chronic granulomatous disease may be given antibiotics and other treatments to try to prevent further infections.
-Find out more about chronic granulomatous disease treatment here.
+You may be given antibiotics and other treatments to prevent further infections.

 Are granulomas cancerous?